kndt84/pysafie/README.md

 ```

 # Note
-For now, this library only supports devices and media_files APIs.
+For now, this library only supports auth, devices, and media_files APIs.

 # Author